Philip2021-Gr/book-app-sliding-between-html-files/README.md

 # book-app-sliding-between-html-files
-I created this simple book app , i am trying to find out how to slide between these html files that i display in web view.
+I created this simple book app , i am trying to find out how to slide between the html files that i display in web view.